 A great option for a UGF is Lee’s 50/65 Premium Undergravel Filter, 18-Inch by 36-Inch.

 Different Types of Filtration

-To better understand what your filter will be cleaning, you need to understand the difference between Biological, chemical and mechanical waste.
+To better understand what your filter will be cleaning, you need to understand the difference between Biological, chemical, and mechanical waste.

 Biological Filtration – For the best biological filtration, you will need rocks or sand at the bottom of your tank that bacteria can attach to, along with oxygen-rich water.
-This way, beneficial bacteria can break down nitrite and ammonia, which it turns them into a compound nitrate, which is much less toxic to your fish.
+This way, beneficial bacteria can break down nitrite and ammonia, which it turns them into compound nitrate, which is much less toxic to your fish.

 Chemical Filtration – This is the process wherein chemical additives remove waste that has been dissolved in the water.
 The most common type of chemical filtration uses activated charcoal.

-Mechanical Filtration – Mechanical filtration is the machinery that dirty water in and clean water out before free-floating waste turns into something more dangerous.
+Mechanical Filtration – Mechanical filtration is the machinery that dirty water in and cleans water out before free-floating waste turns into something more dangerous.
 It does not work alone, though, and needs to be combined with some other form of filtration due to the fact that it doesn’t remove or convert ammonia or nitrate.